 Wouldn’t you know, the first time I tried to replicate her recipe was a complete and utter disaster.
-The stuffing came out of my peppers, my meatballs never cooked through and I had no clue how to even begin to eat this monstrous pot of seemingly random mixed up food.
+The stuffing came out of my peppers, my meatballs never cooked through, and I had no clue how to even begin to eat this monstrous pot of seemingly random mixed up food.

 Not too long after we got married, I proposed the idea of stuffed peppers to Mr. Crumbs.
 He’s not a big fan of ground meat, so stuffing them with ground beef was clearly out of the question.
-But not wanting to disappoint his eager-to-please-new-wife, he asked if I could do it with chicken instead.
+But not wanting to disappoint his new wife, he asked if I could do it with chicken instead.

 Stuffed peppers with chicken?